 (Added July 11, 2022, ZA22-001)

 Section 27.10.
-Permitted uses.
+Permitted and Limited uses.

+[1] Issuance.

-[1] Definition.
-A permitted use is a use which is allowed in the district in which the land is situated, upon approval and issuance of a certificate of zoning compliance by the zoning enforcement officer.
+(a) As provided in Section 4B.04 of this Resolution, a permitted use is allowed in the district in which the land is situated, upon approval and issuance of a certificate of zoning compliance by the zoning enforcement officer.

+(b) As provided in Section 4B.04, a limited use is allowed in the district in which the land is situated provided that the use meets the additional standards imposed on such use under this Resolution, upon approval and issuance of a certificate of zoning compliance by the zoning enforcement officer.

-[2] Issuance.
-Where a proposed use is a permitted use and the application for such use is deemed complete and in compliance with this Resolution, a certificate of zoning compliance may be issued by the zoning enforcement officer without a public hearing if such use complies with all applicable requirements of this Resolution.
+(c) Where a proposed use is a permitted or limited use and the application for such use is deemed complete and in compliance with this Resolution, a certificate of zoning compliance may be issued by the zoning enforcement officer without a public hearing if such use complies with all applicable requirements of this Resolution and any conditions imposed by such officer.

-[3] Time for issuance.
+[2] Time for issuance.
 The zoning enforcement officer shall issue (with or without conditions) or deny an application for a certificate of zoning compliance within twenty (20) business days of the date the application for the same is deemed complete or after any conditions required to be met prior to issuance are met, whichever is later, subject to tolling or extension of that time period as provided under Section 27.09.
 If such decision is not made within such time, the certificate shall be deemed to be issued.